 I’m excited to share this cheesy dish of deliciousness, Easy Au Gratin Potatoes and Ham, which is a family favorite and fancy enough to serve guests.
 When my children were young, this was one of their favorite dishes, and I made it often.
 And, I still do, especially around the holidays when we are likely to have ham in the house.

 I confessed in another post that I never met a mashed potato recipe I didn’t like.
 Well, the reality is, I never met a potato dish I didn’t like, and this recipe for au gratin potatoes is no exception.
-This scrumptious Easy Au Gratin Potatoes and Ham casserole is pure comfort food nirvana, and I guarantee it will quickly become one of your family’s favorites too!
+This scrumptious Easy Au Gratin Potatoes and Ham casserole is also known as cheesy scalloped potatoes and ham and is pure comfort food nirvana!
+I guarantee it will quickly become one of your family’s favorites too!

 If you like this recipe, you might also like these delicious potato dishes: